CEHS-research/eBook_ANOVA/docs/02-t_test_2samples.md

-## Exploratory Data Analysis: the eyeball method
+## Exploratory Data Analysis: i.e. the eyeball method

 **Do the two groups, treatment and control, have different oral conditions at initial observation?
 What about four weeks later?**